Have you ever thought of making a laptop out of a humble Shoebox and a plastic cake tray? So let’s recycle our throw-out material into ShoeBox Crafts!

 NO PROBLEM!

-Today I type without a thought, yet when I take my hands away, it’s hard work to remember where the letters are, I find it easier to type when I am not looking at the keys.
+Today I type without a thought, yet when I take my hands away, it’s hard work to remember where the letters are.
+I find it easier to type when I am not looking at the keys.

-I reckon kids today learn as they do to type with their thumbs or two index fingers and they do this very quickly too!
+I reckon kids today learn as they do to type with their thumbs or two index fingers, and they do this very quickly too!

 Now let’s get back to the Shoebox crafts!

-WHAT YOU NEED TO LOOK FOR!
+WHAT YOU NEED TO LOOK FOR THE SHOESBOX CRAFTS

 HOLD ON TO YOUR SHOEBOXES!